 You can run only one instance of C/C++test per workspace.

-Fails the command by returning a non-zero exit code if any findings are reported.
+This option fails the command by returning a non-zero exit code if some findings are reported.